 For the latest information about developments related to Form 720 and its instructions, such as legislation enacted after they were published, go to www.irs.gov/form720.

 Transportation of persons by air (IRS No. 26).
-For calendar year 2013, the tax on the amount paid for each domestic segment of taxable air transportation is $3.90.
+For calendar year 2015, the tax on the amount paid for each domestic segment of taxable air transportation continues to be $4.00.

 Exported gasoline blendstocks.
 Claims for exported gasoline blendstocks taxed at $.001 per gallon are made on Schedule C, line 15b.
 Continue to use line 1b to make claims for exported gasoline blendstocks taxed at $.184 per gallon.